mohanmca/MohanLearningGround/src/main/md/Tools/Data Engineering/etl-and-data-pipelines-shell-airflow-kafka.md

   2. Preparing the data for integration  - Transform
   3. Loading into a destination platform such as a data warehouse or analytics environment. - Load

-## What is data transformation (aka Data Wrangling)

-1. Processing data (to suit business need and to suit target system)
-2. Cleaning
-   1. Fixing errors
-   2. Placing missing values
-3. Filtering
-4. Joining
-5. Feature Engineering
-   1. To suit business kpi and machine learnings
-6. Formatting and data typing
-7. Transformations for ETL happen in the data pipeline.

 ## Well known transformations
 1. Cleaning: fixing any errors or missing values
 2. Filtering: selecting only what is needed